RonIovine/bitBanger/README.md

 ### Overview
 This package contians code and examples for creating simple device drivers for memory mapped HW devices.
-It provices for generic, and endian agnostic bit banging and register banging.
+It provices for generic, and endian agnostic bit and register banging.
 The base class APIs will support 8, 16, and 32 bit memory mapped devices.
 There are 3 example derived classes for each specific memory mapped HW device, My8BitDevice.h, My16BitDevice.h, and My32BitDevice.h.
 There is also a demo program that shows the bit/register banging into a RAM based memory buffer.